mv-2112/canonical-openstack-docs/reference/underlying-projects-and-charms.rst

 Projects and charms
 ===================

-Canonical OpenStack can be organised in terms of a number of underlying projects as well as in terms of the individual charmed operators it leverages.
+Canonical OpenStack can be organized in terms of a number of underlying projects as well as in terms of the individual charmed operators it leverages.

 Projects